Low Libido in Men:

 3. Men who want a thoughtful, whole-person assessment

-Perhaps you’ve tried quick fixes, or had a very medical or therapy based approach which hasn’t helped.
-I often see men for second opinions or after they’ve seen several other specialists.
+Men who've tried quick fixes, or had a purely medical or purely therapy-based approach that hasn't helped — I often see men for second opinions or after seeing several other specialists.
+And men at any age, in any relationship structure, who want to understand what's going on rather than just being handed a prescription.

 That said, I see men across the spectrum – all ages – from men in their 20s to late 80s,all relationship statuses, all orientations.
 If you're struggling with erection problems and want someone who'll actually work out what's going on rather than just handing you a prescription, you're in the right place.